00hsynclk/00hsynclk/README.md

 - 👋 Hi, I’m @00hsynclk
-- 👀 I’m interested in Java, Dart and Flutter
+- 👀 I’m interested in Python Java and Dart-Flutter
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
 - 📫 How to reach me hsync0828@gmail.com
 <!---
 00hsynclk/00hsynclk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.